Frequently Asked Questions

-The Trustees can consider most applications at any time and you will usually have an answer within two weeks.
-Certain types of requests are considered at Trustee Meetings, which happen quarterly in February, May, August and November.
+The Trustees look at most support requests within 7-10 days.
+Certain types of requests are considered at Trustee Meetings, which happen quarterly.

-In an emergency, contact the Secretary, email@example.com as emergency and urgent requests can be considered at any time of year.
+In an urgent situation, please contact email@example.com, as emergency and urgent requests can be considered at any time.

 I have some savings; does that mean I can’t apply?

 You can apply if you have modest savings.
 As a rough guideline, if you have more than £6,000 (or the equivalent in other currencies) of savings you may be asked for the reason these savings are not available to meet your Dana Request.
-Don’t be put off applying if you do have some savings.
-It may be that you have money saved for funeral costs or emergencies and not available therefore for a retreat for example.
+Don’t be put off applying if you do have more than £6,000 savings.
+We may still be able to offer financial support.

 Can I apply if I’m not older, sick or disabled?